minitest/minitest/README.txt

                                testing.
 minitest-matchers           :: Adds support for RSpec-style matchers to
                                minitest.
+minitest-matchers_vaccine   :: Adds assertions that adhere to the matcher spec,
-minitest-metadata           :: Annotate tests with metadata (key-value). minitest-mongoid            :: Mongoid assertion matchers for Minitest. minitest-must_not           :: Provides must_not as an alias for wont in
+                               but without any expectation infections. minitest-metadata           :: Annotate tests with metadata (key-value). minitest-mongoid            :: Mongoid assertion matchers for Minitest. minitest-must_not           :: Provides must_not as an alias for wont in